Skip to main content

 With a wild Atlantic Ocean on one side and the Irish Sea on the other, take your pick of spectacularly unique beaches set against backdrops featuring mountains, cliffs, caves and even temples.
 Stand on the very spot where the Titanic launched, or marvel at the remains of a causeway, believed to be built by a giant so he could cross the North Channel.

 Follow in the footsteps of local heroes Rory Mcllroy and Darren Clarke and tee off at over 90 courses, including the legendary Royal County Down.
+See the experts in action this July at Royal Portrush, host of The 153rd Open.
 Or stay in the three-bedroom terrace house where football legend George Best grew up.

 There’s no better time than the present to embrace your giant spirit and discover what adventure awaits you in Northern Ireland.